kenmcmil/nnitp/README.md

 Step 6:  Set environment variables to point to the model and dataset:

     export IMAGENETDIR=`pwd`/imagenet
-    export PRETRAINED=`pwd`/pretrained
+    export PRETRAINEDDIR=`pwd`/pretrained

 Note, the MNIST and CIFAR-10 datasets are downloaded automatically.

+# Running the program:

+To run the program:

+    nnitp

-# Reproducing the dtat in the paper
+# Reproducing the data in the paper

 Steps for reproducing the data in the paper are in scripts/README.md

+To run the CIFAR-10 example showing explaining the mis-classification of a cat image as an airplane in the grahpical user interface, see this file:

+    _build/html/quick_start.html